 Jobs later admitted that getting fired from Apple was the best thing that could have happened to him.
 He made a point to learn how to be a great businessman, in addition to a visionary.
 And as they say, the rest is history.
 Jobs later came back to Apple as CEO and positioned the company to become the worldwide-leader in its niche.

-Applying Communication Strategies in Conflict
+Applying Communication Strategies

 All businesses will observe conflicts.
 The most common causes of conflict stem from communication problems, limited resources, varying goals, working relationships, individual differences, and organizational problems.

 Some conflicts, such as unhappy customers, unruly suppliers, unsatisfactory management styles, and micro-managers, can cause conflict and unpleasant work situations.
 The negative consequences for businesses can range from decreased productivity and employee dissatisfaction, to disengagement and work absences.

 Whereas other workplace conflicts can actually be positive.
 The conflicts can identify issues that are points of weakness for the business, and help to improve mediation skills of employees.
 Positive consequences for businesses can be improved solutions, positive change, increased interest, open discussion, and increased innovation/creativity.

 Either way, it is important to facilitate a resolution, often with the help of a mediator (a person not personally involved in the conflict to deliver an unbiased opinion).